Staff & Volunteers

 Mrs. Treadway has been dedicated to the choir for over sixteen years, both as a volunteer and an employee.
 Her two daughters are alumni of the Fort Wayne Children’s Choir.
 Mrs. Treadway is an active participant on the Northrop Choral Association Parent Board and has served as co-chair of the Classique Show Choir Invitational as part of the Northrop Choral Association for the past 10 years, even though her children have been out of Northrop High School since 2007.
 She still follows the show choir circuit and enjoys seeing current and former FWCC members in the local show choirs.She holds a degree in management from Akron University and is a 2011 graduate of Northeast Indiana Nonprofit Alliance’s Emerging Leaders Program.
 Emerging Leaders is a program that helps to strengthen the leadership and organizational skills of mid-level and senior executives in northeast Indiana’s nonprofit industry sector.
 In her spare time, she is a member of the Junior League of Fort Wayne and sings in her church choir with her father!

 Mrs. Peirce is known in the community for her collaborative work with nonprofit organizations.
 Although it has been several years since she played saxophone and marched in her high school band, she loves music and has an appreciation of music performance.
 Mrs. Peirce has worked with parents and children as a Fort Wayne Community Schools elementary school media clerk and television producer and as WFWA PBS39 Education Outreach Coordinator.
 Her work at the television station included collaborative community programs and projects.
 Educated as a professional registered nurse, she worked at Parkview Hospital and Orthopaedics Northeast.
-Currently Susie is a School Buddy for Big Brothers Big Sisters, member of the United Way of Allen County Investment Cabinet and early childhood investment team chair, and serves on additional committees for Fort Wayne Community Schools and United Way.
+Currently Susie is a School Buddy for Big Brothers Big Sisters.
 Married to John Peirce, she is the mother of two adult children.
 Her spare time includes watching football, reading, walking, needlework, sewing, and playing with her two dogs, Joey and Riley.

 After a three-year position as administrative assistant with Love In Deed - Sharehouse, Mrs. Swanson has returned to the FWCC as financial manager and executive assistant, a position she held from 2004-2010.
 Her previous experience includes four years at the University of Saint Francis and three years with all for One, productions.
 She is an active member of the Grabill Missionary Church and can often be found preparing meals for families in need.
 Mrs. Swanson holds a B.S. in Organizational Management from Goshen College.
 Her husband, Jon, is an active supporter of the FWCC, often seen taking photographs and assisting at performances.
 Mrs. Swanson's daughter, Hope, is an alum of the Fort Wayne Children's Choir Youth Chorale.